 Recently a friend asked me if I liked camping.
 After a lengthy, dead-panned stare I uttered ‘no,’ however I reflected on my answer because something seemed to be bothering me.
-I realized as a child I detested camping (what was that noise, a thought that would reverberate through my mind in the middle of the night), however my most recent camping experience (recent, as in 2 years ago) was on the eastern coast of Sicily.
-Of course, it was illegal.
+I realized as a child I detested camping (what was that noise? a thought that would reverberate through my mind in the middle of the night), however my most recent camping experience (recent, as in 2 years ago) was on the eastern coast of Sicily.
+Of course, it was considered illegal.

 We headed north of Catania to the base of the active volcano, Mount Etna, to the Gorge Al’Cantara.
 The Gorge was created millions of years ago from the wearing of volcanic rock.
 The site is a popular tourist attraction in the summer months, but not as frequently visited in autumn and wintertime.
 I’m not confident in the traditional way of getting there – as we took a bus, got off at the wrong stop and walked a few miles to the Gorge – only after inquiring from a dinky petrol station.